Dierk/WebEngineering-FS19/docs/lecture-3/README-3-MVC.md

 ## Assignment 2

-Have a look at mvc/src/integration-test/groovy/mvc/HomeSecondSpec.groovy .

-Write a test, that goes to http://www.fhnw.ch and clicks on a link with text "Studierende".
+Write a test, that goes to http://www.fhnw.ch/de and clicks on a link with text "Studierende".
 Validate the page title.